#include <TextInFile.hpp>

 private |

-This function returns the index of the first column that is described as "wavelength", or the error value if there is no such column.
+This function returns the logical index of the first logical column that is described as "wavelength" and that both logically and physically precedes the current column, or the error value if there is no such column.